Medical questions & health advice by licensed doctors

-"How does one treat a painless growth on the penis?
+"How does one treat a painless growth on the penis?"

 I have a painless growth on my penis.
 What should I do about it?
 It's a small tab the same color as my skin, and it doesn't hurt or itch.
 It seems like I should be able to just clip it off myself (it's pretty small, maybe 1/16 of an inch), but I don't want to cause a larger problem.
 Is this the sort of thing I should see a doctor about?

 Genital warts are a very common sexually transmitted infection of the virus HPV.
 They produce painless growths on the genitals that have a pearly appearance to them.
 These should be removed either cryogenically (freezing the off) or with a medicated cream that allows the body's immune system to attack the virus in the wart.
 There are other possible infections that can produce painless growths on the penis that can be considered by your doctor depending on its appearance.
 I suggest you schedule an appointment with your primary care physician.
 He or she can take a look at your growth and give you a formal diagnosis.
 If it is something that can be removed in the office, then you could safety have it clipped or frozen off.
 If it is found to be a wart, then it might be treatable using a medicated cream.
 Good luck.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.